 Having a data-driven strategy has become imperative to the success of organizations regardless of industry, size, or location.
-Often overlooked however is that the key to these successful strategies lies in organizations abilities to have stern and reliable Data Governance (DG) practices.
-This starts with being able to conceptualize and truly understand not only what Data Governance is but why it is a vital facet to strategy.
-This is one of the many things communicated in a video interview with Director of Strategy, Natalie Greenwood, and Marketing Manager,Maryann Werner.
+Often overlooked however is that the key to these successful strategies lies in organizations' abilities to have a stern and reliable Data Governance strategy.
+This starts with being able to conceptualize and truly understand not only what Data Governance (DG) is but why it is a vital facet of strategy.
+This is one of the many things communicated in this video interview.

 Question: When asking individuals about Data Management and Data Governance, some argue that they can be used interchangeably while others propose that there is a distinct difference between the two.
-Could you alleviate the confusion?
+Could you clarify?

-Answer: Although the confusion is understandable, Data Governance is about the policies, procedures, and the work flows that support the management of the information.
-DG falls more on the business side, whereas, Data Management falls more on the IT side, helping to enable the Data Governance through technology.
+Answer: Although the confusion is understandable, Data Governance is about the policies, procedures, and workflows that support the management of the information.
+DG falls more on the business side, whereas, Data Management falls more on the IT side, helping to enable Data Governance through technology.